 Don’t Fool Yourself into Thinking You Have Nothing to Worry About

 Preppers can fairly quickly find themselves at the mercy of our own minds.
 We create the need and the solution in our lives by analyzing threats and weighing the likelihood of various disasters – natural and man-made and then craft plans for how we will deal with those disasters when they come.
-The problem comes when we analyze the disasters and settle upon a strategy that we think will either protect us completely or mitigate all of the undesirable effects of that crisis we are planning for.
+The problem comes when we analyze the disasters and settle upon a strategy that we think will either protect us completely or mitigate all the undesirable effects of that crisis we are planning for.
 This is an issue that I think a lot of Preppers face and ignoring it can get you in just as much trouble as someone who has never prepped before.
 You might meet the same fate, just at different times.
-The problem with Prepping is that you can never be finished.
+The problem with prepping is that you can never be finished.

 I thought about this as I was compiling my latest list of items that I either needed to acquire or wanted to sort out in my life.
 I even started to draw small boxes to the left of the items on my list so that when I had finished the various elements of my survival checklist, I could mark each box as complete.
 A fully completed list meant that I was done, right?
 That I would never have to worry about any of these particular issues again is how some people choose to look at making lists.